rckTom/alturia-firmware/README.md

 Algorithms and filters are prototyped in python with sympy.
 You can use the cmake command `symbolic_codegen()` to generate c code from symbolic equations.

+## SIL Testing

+For the alturia_v1_2 board there is sil testing capabilites

 ## License